-The High-Voltage Control (HVC) system considered in this paper provides a perfect testimony of this.
-As described in [4], there existed some software (SW) errors that went undetected with the potential to cause harm.
-This despite passing rigorous and certified quality assurance and testing procedures, including a priori and systematic identification of risk mitigation plans (e.g., using HAZID/HAZOP), as well as thorough testing procedures, including: static code analysis, unit testing, component testing, system test I and system test II.
-Here, system test I encompass hardware tests with Integrated Painting System (IPS) and HVC active, while system test II entails testing of the entire robotic system using actual paint.
+The HVC system considered in this paper provides a perfect example of this.
+As described in [4], a previous version of the HVC software (SW) has been shown to contain some errors, e.g., failure to properly follow the given setpoint.
+These errors are described in more detail in [4] and went undetected despite passing rigorous and certified quality assurance and testing procedures.
+These included a priori and systematic identification of risk mitigation plans (e.g., using HAZID/HAZOP), as well as thorough testing procedures consisting of static code analysis, unit testing, component testing and system test I and II.
+Here, system test I encompasses hardware tests with the Integrated Painting System (IPS) and HVC active, while system test II entails testing of the entire robotic system using actual paint.

 The robotic spray booth in, e.g., a car factory, may contain flammable solvent and paint particles in the air.
 Hence, paint robots are certified for operation in potentially explosive atmospheres in accordance with regional ATEX/NFPA/IECEx standards (ATEX Directive - 2014/34/EU, IEC 60079).
-The IRCP controller units of paint robots are certified with respect to ISO 10218 standard for safety requirement for industrial robots.
-Paint robots using HVC are also certified according to the EN50176 standard for using high-voltage in explosive environments, while the paint atomizer is certified in accordance with ISO9001 and ISO14001.
+The paint version of the ABB Industrial Robot Controller unit, denoted IRCP, is certified with respect to the ISO 10218 standard for safety requirements for industrial robots.
+Paint robots using HVC are also certified according to the EN50176 standard for using high-voltage in explosive environments, while the paint atomizer is certified in accordance to ISO 9001 and ISO 14001.

 Industrial paint robots use high-voltage to perform electrostatic painting, where particles are electrically charged and attracted to the grounded paint object, as seen in Fig. 1 [5, 6].
 In this way, painting quality is ensured while paint consumption and costs are minimized.
-However, use of high-voltage also poses certain risks of electric shock and ignition.
+However, the use of high-voltage also poses certain risks of electric shock and ignition.
 Fire in the painting cell may result in costly production delays, as well as damage to the equipment.
-Therefore, it is of great importance that the HVC is working as intended.
+Therefore, it is of great importance that the HVC works as intended.

-The HVC example illustrates the fact that complete elimination of all errors is most often not practical or even possible.
-Formal verification provides us not only with a mathematically sound formalism for the specification and verification of robotic systems which ensures correctness, but also provides inherent evidence for safety certification purposes.
-In fact, a survey on safety-critical robot systems [1] recognizes formal verification and correct-by-construction control synthesis as two main areas needed to develop safe robot systems.
+The HVC example illustrates the fact that the complete elimination of all errors is most often not practical (due to cost and/or time constraints) or even possible.
+Formal verification provides us not only with a mathematically sound formalism for the specification and verification of robotic systems which ensures correctness, but also provides evidence for safety certification purposes.
+In fact, a survey on safety-critical robot systems [1] recognises formal verification and correct-by-construction control synthesis as two main areas needed to develop safe robot systems.